 Overall, we think this makes a most attractive package as far as today's plans are concerned.

 There are not many new designs out there that use light and readily available plywood yet succeed to combine it in a manner that still creates an attractive looking boat that will perform very well and not take an eternity (or new, specialized skills) to complete.
 Sheathing in epoxy and glass will give the boat a useful life span, especially with covered storage.
 Should registered owners (you're 'registered' as soon as you buy the plans) have any questions during the construction, they will typically be able to get these answered within 48 hours (generally less), through an email address to be provided at time of purchase.

 The other point of interest to many is that the boat is designed to carry an interesting wing mast that can also be built at home.
 Wing mast designs are not so easy to come by and often sell for more than the cost of this complete set of plans.
 Although this mast design will be sold as a separate item later on, we will make it available FREE for registered builders of the W17, if they agree to share pictures of their own W17 under construction—once at least half finished.

 The boat is also versatile in what it can do and where it can sail.
-It has enough space for cruising with 2, sailing with 3 up and has enough ama buoyancy to even fly the main hull when more lightly loaded, if that's your thrill.
+It has enough space for cruising with 2, sailing with 3 or 4 up and has enough ama buoyancy to even fly the main hull when sailed solo and more lightly loaded, if that's your thrill.
 So this is a boat that will be exciting to sail and own, and prove to be a constant conversation piece, especially with its curved akas and wing mast.
 You just have to get started if you want to soon be part of the action.